citizenfx/fivem-docs/content/scripting-reference/runtimes/javascript/functions/onNet-server.md

 ---

 Use `onNet` function when you want to listen from server **AND** from client.\
-This declare an event which get triggered with [emit](/scripting-reference/runtimes/javascript/functions/emit-server) (from server) or [emitNet](/scripting-reference/runtimes/javascript/functions/emitNet-client) (from client).
+This declares an event which gets triggered with [emit](/scripting-reference/runtimes/javascript/functions/emit-server) (from server) or [emitNet](/scripting-reference/runtimes/javascript/functions/emitNet-client) (from client).

 ## Signature